JuliaGilmore/UVicScholaryProfiles/README.md

 Completed Summer 2021

-<i> Note: The creation of this page was inspired by a similar [Wikidata visualization page](https://yooylee.github.io/experiment-wikidata-canadian-archive-women-in-stem/) from the University of Ottawa's [Canadian Archive of Women in STEM](https://biblio.uottawa.ca/en/women-in-stem/about) project, and [SCUA Wikidata Experimentation](https://elizabethbassett.github.io/uvic-scua-wikidata-experimentation/), a visualization project connecting archival holdings at University of Victoria Special Collections and University Archives (SCUA) in Wikidata, completed by Elizabeth Bassett in July 2020. </i>
+_Note: The creation of this page was inspired by a similar [Wikidata visualization page](https://yooylee.github.io/experiment-wikidata-canadian-archive-women-in-stem/) from the University of Ottawa's [Canadian Archive of Women in STEM](https://biblio.uottawa.ca/en/women-in-stem/about) project, and [SCUA Wikidata Experimentation](https://elizabethbassett.github.io/uvic-scua-wikidata-experimentation/), a visualization project connecting archival holdings at University of Victoria Special Collections and University Archives (SCUA) in Wikidata, completed by Elizabeth Bassett in July 2020._
 <br>

 ## Visualizing the University of Victoria (UVic) through Wikidata Queries